top of page

 Thirdly, individuals who have a fear of needles or who are anxious or stressed should approach acupuncture with caution.
 According to a study published in the Journal of Alternative and Complementary Medicine in 2017, acupuncture can increase the risk of adverse reactions (acupuncture may use needles) in individuals with a fear of needles.
 The study advises that individuals with this phobia should only undergo acupuncture after consulting their acupuncturist and taking steps to manage their anxiety with needles.
 At Acute Acupuncture, we have ways of minimizing this with our patients; just let us know when you book.

 Fourthly, Individuals who have been diagnosed with cancer should approach acupuncture with caution.
 Acupuncture is a great way to treat the side effects of chemo, chemotherapy radiation, loss of appetite, and other drug side effects from cancer treatments.
 However, acupuncture should not be used to treat cancer directly as this would increase circulation or blood flow to the cancer area.
-If you have this diagnosis it would be best to make a 15-minute consultation with Acute Acupuncture and discuss treatment options that would be appropriate.
+If you have this diagnosis, it would be best to have a 15-minute consultation with an acute acupuncture specialist and discuss treatment options that would be appropriate.

 While acupuncture may provide many benefits, it is not suitable for everyone.
 Pregnant women, individuals with bleeding disorders or who are taking blood thinners, cancer patients, and those who have a fear of needles should approach acupuncture with caution or avoid acupuncture altogether.
 It is essential to consult with a well-trained and experienced acupuncturist before undergoing acupuncture to ensure that it is safe and appropriate for your needs and circumstances.
 Thank you for taking the time to read this Blog Post.
 Don't forget to like, subscribe, and share this post.
 If you have any more questions or concerns, check out our Acute-Acupuncture Wellington Frequently Asked Questions (FAQs), as we find these help answer most people's questions.